 False: The number of chemicals and toxins in our environment is increasing daily.
 Because our bodies absorb these toxins like a sponge we are becoming exposed to more than we ever have been.
 Doing your best to lower your exposure is so beneficial not only to your skin but your organs, your gut microbiome, and your hormones and it will also help to lower any inflammation in your body.
 We need to reduce our body’s detoxification system to help clear the body.
 Because these small amounts of toxins add up over time, it’s important to eat clean foods, drink clean water, and use toxin-free & natural skincare products as a way to lower the toxin load in your body.

 Question 6: Exfoliating daily is needed for clear skin.

 False: Exfoliation seems to be quite a hot thing lately.
 From DIY-home scrubs to exfoliating facial brushes and gloves, to alpha hydroxy acid peels and microdermabrasion treatments, they have seen an increase because people think they have to continually remove the old, dead skin so the healthy, younger skin cells underneath can come to the surface faster.

 What we need to remember is that the outer layer of our skin has a job; it protects the new skin cells that are growing below.
 These new cells take time to mature and they need this time to produce important elements like collagen and elastin.
 This happens on an average of about every 30 days.

-To finish up: to help your skin maintain a healthy glow, try eating a healthy diet, exercising regularly, get a good nights sleep, drinking more water and of course, using nourishing and gentle natural skincare products.
+To finish up: to help your skin maintain a healthy glow, try eating a healthy diet, exercising regularly, getting a good night’s sleep, drinking more water and of course, using nourishing and gentle natural skincare products.

 Do you want to improve your skin health by using non-invasive, naturally holistic methods?

-Click here to shop my natural skincare products and if you’re not already, sign up below to receive my weekly newsletters relating to finding our healthiest self.
+Click here to shop my natural skincare products and if you’re not already, sign up below to receive my weekly newsletters relating to finding our healthiest selves.

 Here’s to Your Health,